Createdd/Writing/2020/articles/understandingCNN.md

 ## Requirements

 Even though I want to explain everything from the ground, I assume understanding of **convolutional neural networks (CNNs)**.
 The principle concept is very crucial for many things in computer vision and deep learning.
 There are many resources online available.
-As a refresher, I suggest this [article](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4)
+As a refresher, I suggest this [article](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4).

+Of course I also assume familiarity with basic machine learning / deep learning concepts.

 ## Neural Style Transfer